How to Nail the Multiple Mini Interview [Preparation Guide]

 Universities That Use the MMI System

-Not all universities make you sit an interview as part of the admissions process, but the majority that do use the MMI system.
+Not all universities make you sit an interview as part of the admissions process, but the majority do use the MMI system.

 Involving more interviewers eliminates bias and gives the university a broader, more holistic evaluation of your non-academic qualities.